-The disputed domain name comprises of the Complainant's trademark in its entirety, with the inclusion of the word "sko", a hyphen, and the term "outlet".
+Based on the evidence submitted by the Complainant, the Panel finds that the Complainant holds several trademark registrations of SKECHERS.
+The disputed domain name comprises of the initial letters of the Complainant's trademark, namely "skeche", with the inclusion of the letters "se" replacing the letters "rs" at the end.
 The gTLD ".com" is not taken into consideration when assessing the similarity between a disputed domain name and a complainant's trademark.